MonserALi/Price-Prediction-for-Market-Commoditie/README.md

    - Use `StandardScaler` and `Ridge` in a pipeline.

 4. **Evaluation**
-   - Metrics: Mean Squared Error (MSE), R² Score.
+   - Metrics: Mean Squared Error (MSE), R² Score etc.